mzattera/v4j/docs/010/index.md

 [Slot transcription](https://github.com/mzattera/v4j/blob/master/eclipse/io.github.mzattera.v4j/src/main/resources/Transcriptions/Interlinear_slot_ivtff_1.5.txt).

 **Unless differently indicated, the rest of this note uses the [Slot alphabet](../alphabet) when quoting Voynich text.**
-Please notice that lowercase letters represent same characters both in EVA and Slot alphabets; uppercase letters used in the Slot alphabet represent groups of characters in EVA (e.g., 'qoCey' in Slot corresponds to 'qochey' in EVA).

 # Methodology

 In this note I will show the result of several experiments.
-In each experiment, the text of the Voynich is split into two parts, for example first lines of every paragraph will form the first part of text, whilst the other lines are in the second part;
+In each experiment, the text of the Voynich is split into two parts, for example initial lines of every paragraph will form the first part of text, whilst the other lines will be in the second part;
 the character distribution of the two parts is compared using a chi-squared test, where each "bin " is a character.
 If the test shows a statistically significant variation, then each character is tested individually (again, using a chi-squared test), to highlight which characters behave differently in the two parts of the text.

 In all experiments, a [concordance version](https://github.com/mzattera/v4j/blob/master/eclipse/io.github.mzattera.v4j/src/main/resources/Transcriptions/Interlinear_slot_ivtff_1.5.txt) of the Voynich in the Slot alphabet is used; only text appearing in paragraphs is considered (IVTFF locus type = P0 or P1).
-The experiments are done separately for each [cluster](../003);.
+The experiments are done separately for each [cluster](../003).

 The set of experiments is as follows:

-*** Ricontrolla che le definizioni qui sotto siano giuste ***

   * First line in page - first lines of pages are compared with the rest of the text.
   * First line in paragraph - first lines of paragraphs are compared with the rest of the text.